 30 NEW Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire' installed at the year end. (i) Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire'- as set out in the Scottish Government's SHQS Technical Guidance - installed at the year end.
-31 NEW Average length of time taken to resolve cases of damp and/or mould by cause (i) Number of resolved cases of damp and/or mould (ii) Time taken in working days to resolve all cases of damp and/or mould 32 NEW Percentage of cases of damp and/or mould resolved during the reporting year that were reopened by cause (i) Number of resolved cases of damp and/or mould (iii) Number of resolved cases of damp and/or mould that were reopened during the reporting year 33 NEW Number of open cases of damp and/or mould at the year end (iv) Number of open cases of damp and/or mould at the year end
+31 NEW Average length of time taken to resolve cases of damp and/or mould by cause (i) Number of resolved cases of damp and/or mould caused by condensation (ii) Number of resolved cases of damp and/or mould caused by structural issues (iii) Number of resolved cases of damp and/or mould caused by other issues (iv) Total number of resolved cases of damp and/or mould (v) Time taken in working days to resolve cases of damp and/or mould caused by condensation (vi) Time taken in working days to resolve cases of damp and/or mould caused by structural issues (vii) Time taken in working days to resolve cases of damp and/or mould caused by other issues (viii) Total time taken in working days to resolve cases of damp and/or mould 32 NEW Percentage of cases of damp and/or mould resolved during the reporting year that were reopened by cause (i) Number of resolved cases of damp and/or mould caused by condensation (ii) Number of resolved cases of damp and/or mould caused by structural issues (iii) Number of resolved cases of damp and/or mould caused by other issues (iv) Total number of resolved cases of damp and/or mould (v) Number of resolved cases of damp and/or mould that were reopened during the reporting year caused by condensation (vi) Number of resolved cases of damp and/or mould that were reopened during the reporting year caused by structural issues (vii) Number of resolved cases of damp and/or mould that were reopened during the reporting year caused by other issues (viii) Total number of resolved cases of damp and/or mould that were reopened during the reporting year 33 NEW Number of open cases of damp and/or mould at the year end (i) Number of open cases of damp and/or mould at the year end